 About Dragonfly Publishing

 Dragonfly Publishing is a registered sole proprietorship self-publishing business in British Columbia, BC.
 It is an offshoot of Moon Willow Press, where I have traditionally published other authors.
-I closed submissions for a while there so that I could concentrate more on writing, and now I’ve partnered with Stormbird Press, in Australia, which will be acquiring many MWP titles.
+The press is closing, and now I’ve partnered with Stormbird Press, in Australia, which will be acquiring many MWP titles.

 You will find many free stories, blog posts, and a few MMO ideas here at the site!
 See Other Writings and Projects.

 My name is Mary Woodbury, but I write fiction under the pen name Clara Hume.
 I revised my first published novel, Back to the Garden (Moon Willow Press, 2013), into the first part of the Wild Mountain Series–a duology of novels set in a speculative, post-apocalyptic world.
 Don’t worry: it’s not all doom and gloom.
 When humans in crisis–even in failing societies–help each other out, that’s where hope lives.
 The Wild Mountain series can be categorized as eco-speculative fiction.